FAQ: Volleyball England and the coronavirus

 Are Hub staff still able to help with such services as club development, DBS checks and funding?

 Yes.
-Our staff are still working hard, just from their own homes.
+Although some members of staff have been furloughed, others are continuing to work as hard as they can, just from their own homes.
 For help with the above, please email email@example.com.

 Will Volleyball England’s financial procedures be impacted by staff working from home?